-- Coordinate care and develop a new care plan as appropriate. - Honor current courses of treatment, as authorized, without additional authorization at a rate negotiated in good faith for a minimum of sixty (60) days, even if the provider does not participate in the MCE's network.
+- Coordinate care and develop a new care plan as appropriate. - Ensure access to any ongoing course of treatment without authorization at a rate negotiated in good faith for a minimum of sixty (60) days, even if the provider does not participate in the MCE's network.
 If necessary, this includes single-case agreements or paying out-of-network providers for any ongoing course of treatment.
-MCEs may require a continued stay authorization, to determine that a previous course of treatment remains medically necessary after an initial authorization expires.